Graph-based Time Series Clustering for End-to-End Hierarchical Forecasting: Introduction

-Besides hierarchical constraints, forecasting models for correlated time series can take advantage of relational inductive biases to learn a single model with shared parameters to predict any subset of the time series in the collection~\cite{cini2023taming}.
-Indeed, the combination of graph deep learning methods~\cite{bacciu2020gentle, stankovic2020data, bronstein2021geometric} and deep learning for time series~\cite{benidis2022deep} have been exploited in the context of spatiotemporal forecasting, obtaining state-of-the-art results~(e.g., \cite{seo2018structured, li2018diffusion, wu2019graph,cini2023scalable}).
-Moreover, graph pooling operators~\cite{grattarola2022understanding, bianchi2023expressive} enable \gls{gnn} architectures to learn how to cluster nodes and obtain hierarchical graph representations tailored to the task at hand.
-However, the application of learnable graph pooling operators and the combination of hierarchical and relational constraints are currently under-explored in graph-based spatiotemporal forecasting.
+Besides hierarchical constraints, correlated time series forecasting models can leverage relational inductive biases to predict any subset of the time series while sharing learnable parameters~\cite{cini2023taming}.
+Indeed, the combination of graph deep learning methods~\cite{bacciu2020gentle, stankovic2020data, bronstein2021geometric} and deep learning for time series~\cite{benidis2022deep} has led to state-of-the-art forecasting accuracy in several domains~\cite{jin2023survey, cini2023graphdeep}.
+Current state-of-the-art methods, however, are limited to processing the input data at a single spatial resolution which might cause propagation bottlenecks~\cite{alon2020bottleneck} and over-smoothing~\cite{rusch2023survey}.
+Graph pooling operators~\cite{grattarola2022understanding} enable \gls{gnn} architectures to learn how to cluster nodes and obtain hierarchical, higher-order, graph representations tailored to the task at hand~\cite{bianchi2023expressive}.
+Yet the application of learnable graph pooling operators and the combination of hierarchical and relational constraints are underexplored in graph-based forecasting.